jlevy/lft/lft.md

 </div>

-There is an interesting nuance, however: Could we think of English as a program, but use LLMs to “compile” English to code of some form, and then review and use that code?
+There is an interesting nuance, however: Could we think of English as an “inexact program” that we “compile” using an LLM to code, and then review and use that code?
 Well, yes!
 That’s what we are already doing when we use LLMs to code.

+But the key thing is, this process *is itself inexact*!
+There’s no free lunch.
+Making a procedure exact is a process of exploring straggling, unresolved ambiguities.
+This requires information about the problem, not just the current solution.
+So to get exactness takes human effort.

-The only difference is right now we tend to only save or version control the code.
+One thing that *is* changing right now: traditionally, we tend to only save or version control the code.
 Increasingly, we may wish to version control the spec that led to the code, as well, so we can streamline the update process of “re-compiling,” reviewing, and testing the code.

 ### Automation of Inexact Procedures